DavisPL-Teaching/119/lecture0/README.md

 This is the first lecture (on Wednesday, Sep 23) introducing the course, syllabus, and schedule.
-The slides will be posted after the class period.
+The slides can be found in `Lecture 0 Slides.pdf`.